Cosmology of Tolkien's legendarium: Flat-earth cosmology

-Eä is the Quenya name for the material universe as a realisation of the vision of the Ainur.
-The word comes from the Quenya word for the existential to be in its aorist form.
-Thus, Eä is 'that which is'.
-Eä was the word spoken by Eru Ilúvatar by which he brought the universe into actuality.
+Eä, "that which is", is the material universe as a realisation of the vision of the Ainur.
+The Quenya word is from the existential to be in its aorist form.
+Eä was the word spoken by Eru Ilúvatar to bring the universe into actuality.

 The Void (Kúma, the Outer Dark) is the nothingness outside Arda.
 From Arda, it is accessible through the Doors of Night.
 The Valar exiled Melkor to the Void after his defeat in the War of Wrath.
 Legend foretells that Melkor will return to Arda just before the apocalyptic battle of Dagor Dagorath.
 The void is not to be confused with the state of non-being that preceded the creation of Eä.

 When Arda (the Earth) was created, "innumerable stars" were already in existence.
 To provide greater light, the Valar later created the Two Lamps in Middle-earth, and when these were destroyed they created the Two Trees of Valinor.
-These gave rise to the Ages of the Lamps and the Years of the Trees, however the Ages of the Stars did not conclude until the creation of the Sun.
+These gave rise to the Ages of the Lamps and the Years of the Trees, however the Ages of the Stars did not conclude until the creation of the Sun and Moon.
 During the Years of the Trees, shortly before the Awakening of the Elves, Varda created the Great Stars: "new stars and brighter" and constellations.